 - You are covered by both Medicare and Washington State Apple Health (Medicaid).
 Medicare covers health care and prescription drugs.
 Medicaid covers your cost sharing for Medicare services.
 Washington State Apple Health (Medicaid) also covers services Medicare does not cover. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 handbook.
 View it online at medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an

-- existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services. - If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services. - If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
 However, during this period, Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change.

-You do not pay anything for the services listed in the Benefits Chart, as long as you meet the coverage requirements described above.
+If you are eligible for Medicare cost-sharing assistance under Medicaid, you do not pay anything for the Medicare covered services listed in the Benefits Chart, as long as you meet the coverage requirements described above.